BigBrotherWatchingYou/Monash2025S1/FIT5102/5102notes.md

 authors more than 3
 minimum 8 references, usually more than 10

-how to write in the final exam: must include key point if you dont know how to write: search for this thesis on google scholar: The Relationship between Strategic Information Systems Planning Facilitators and the Success of
+# how to write in the final exam:
+must include key point
+if you dont know how to write: search for this thesis on google scholar: The Relationship between Strategic Information Systems Planning Facilitators and the Success of
 South Korean Organisations
+## in the final exam you need to read an article and answer 8-12 questions.

 ### in final exam there will be knowledge outside the course